GapInsurance123 issue consumer warning on the purchase of Gap Insurance in the UK, as the brand raises concerns on claim limit provision and advice

 Featured Gap Insurance brand GapInsurance123 have issued a consumer alert to those considering buying a

-Newly appointed Head of Internal Compliance, Richard Arnold, highlighted the issue of concern.
+Newly appointed Head of Internal Compliance,

 "One area of policy selection rarely explained at motor dealers is the claim limit on the policy.
 It is a crucial point as the claim limit is the maximum that can be used to bridge the difference that the gap policy covers.